The Bankrate promise

 One of the many decisions small business owners must make when seeking funding is whether to get an unsecured or secured business loan.

 A secured business loan is backed by company assets, which work as collateral.
 If the business fails to repay the loan, the lending institution can seize the collateral to recoup its funding.
 But providing collateral can be worth it to land a higher amount or lower rate.

 Getting a secured business loan works like getting any business loan, just with the added step of providing information about your collateral.

 Each lending institution sets its own requirements for securing a business loan.
 However, there are many common requirements.

 One key factor is the business’s annual revenue.
-Often the minimum revenue required for an unsecured term loan is higher than the revenue requirement for a loan backed by collateral.
-That’s because the collateral’s value offsets the risk the lender takes on by lending to a less-prosperous business.
+Often, the minimum revenue required for an unsecured term loan is higher than the revenue requirement for a loan backed by collateral.
+That’s because the collateral’s value offsets the risk the lender takes by lending to a less-prosperous business.

-Lenders may review your business and personal credit score.
-A high score could result in a higher loan amount and lower interest rate.
+Lenders may review your personal and business credit score.
+A high score could result in getting approved for a higher loan amount and lower interest rate.

 Other factors include how long the company has been in business, the purpose of the funds and the company’s plan for repaying the loan.